Bridgestone Golf

-Bridgestone Golf is a sports equipment company based in Covington, Georgia, United States.
-The company is a subsidiary of Japanese Corporation Bridgestone.
+Bridgestone Golf, Inc. is a sports equipment company based in Covington, Georgia, United States.
+The company is a subsidiary of Bridgestone.
 It designs and manufactures a full range of golf equipment including balls, clubs, and accessories utilizing both the Bridgestone and Precept brand names.

 History

-Parent company Bridgestone was founded in 1931 by Shojiro Ishibashi and first produced golf balls in 1935.
+Its parent company Bridgestone was founded in 1931 by Shojiro Ishibashi, and first produced golf balls in 1935.
 It was not until 1972 that the company's involvement in golf expanded into the manufacture of clubs.

+Endorsements

+When Nike closed its golf division in 2016, Tiger Woods signed a golf ball contract with Bridgestone Golf.
+Other golfers who are signed to Bridgestone Golf include Fred Couples, Matt Kuchar and Jason Day.